vtbag/postcss-active-view-transition-type/README.md

 # PostCSS active-view-transition-type

-In combination with [`mayStartViewTransition()`](https://vtbag.dev/tools/utensil-drawer/#maystartviewtransition) from `@vtbag/utensil-drawer`, this [PostCSS](https://github.com/postcss/postcss) plugin provides a polyfill for view transition types as defined by Level 2 of the View Transition API.
+When used with [`mayStartViewTransition()`](https://vtbag.dev/tools/utensil-drawer/#maystartviewtransition) from `@vtbag/utensil-drawer`, this [PostCSS](https://github.com/postcss/postcss) plugin adds a polyfill for the view transition types defined by Level 2 of the View Transition API, letting you use them even when the browser lacks native support.

+When used with mayStartViewTransition() from @vtbag/utensil-drawer, this PostCSS plugin adds a polyfill for the view transition types defined in Level 2 of the View Transition API, letting you use them even when the browser lacks native support.

 ![Build Status](https://github.com/vtbag/postcss-active-view-transition-type/actions/workflows/run-build.yml/badge.svg)
 [![npm version](https://img.shields.io/npm/v/postcss-active-view-transition-type/latest)](